Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 Kayaking to Playa Santa Maria to snorkel there

-You can kayak from Playa Las Viudas to Santa Maria Bay for some snorkeling (then continue kayaking to Chileno Bay)
+You can kayak from Playa Las Viudas to Santa Maria Bay for some snorkeling, then continue kayaking to Chileno Bay (Credit: Cabo Outfitters)

-If you’d prefer sailing to Santa Maria Bay on a catamaran instead, this 4-hour snorkeling cruise (with an open bar) also gets great reviews.
+• Fun catamaran cruise: Prefer sailing to Santa Maria Bay on a catamaran instead?
+This 4-hour snorkeling cruise includes an open bar and lunch and gets great reviews too.

 Chileno Bay vs. Santa Maria snorkeling